krzysztof-kozak/odin-todo-app/README.md

 ---

-## Design Patter - Publish Subscribe
+## Design Pattern - Publish Subscribe

 I have taken upon myself to practice a Publish Subscribe design pattern, sometimes also called an Observer pattern.